 - Can you change your payment term?
 Extending the repayment timeline of debt does not help you become debt free.
 If you have an increased salary, pay off the debt within the shortest time possible.

 Use the loan calculator at Financer.com and compare 311 lenders who can offer debt refinancing with better terms.

 - Pay bills on time to avoid penalties and accrued rates.

 - Take a shopping list with you when you go shopping.
 This will help you avoid impulse buying

 - Track and record all expenses.

 - Freeze credit cards or pay your cards as you spend.

 - Live on less than what you make.
 Do not exceed your income when spending money.

-These small habits will help you succeed on the journey of a debt-free life.
-It may take a long time to clear all your debts, however, being focused on your goal is the most important thing.
+These small habits will help you succeed on the journey to a debt-free life.
+It may take a time to clear all your debts, however, being focused on your goal and methodically moving towards it is the most important thing.

 - U.S. Bureau of Labor Statisticsaccessed on August 30, 2022